samrad29/StravaTreadmill/README.md

 TODO:

-Add to the treadmillForm.php file a form to add a new workout to the strava account
+Add to the treadmillForm.php file a form to add a new workout to the strava account - made some progress here... not uploading those files to github just yet

 IV.
 Strava Treadmill Function Page
     1. Build UI